panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 ## 2. The mental model of *unknown* vs *any*

-To be honest, I had difficulties to understand `unknown` when I had read first about it.
+To be honest, I had difficulties understanding `unknown`.
 Why does it make a difference from `any`, since both types accept any value?

-Here's where the difference lays:
+Here's the rule that had helped me understand the difference:

-* You can assign anything to `unknown` type, *but you cannot perform an operation on `unknown` type before doing a type check or use type assertion*
+* You can assign anything to `unknown` type *but you cannot perform an operation on `unknown` type before doing a type check or type assertion*
-* You can assign anything to `any` type, and you can perform any operation on `any` type
+* You can assign anything to `any` type *and you can perform any operation on `any` type*

 The example above has demonstrated exactly the similarity and difference between `unknown` and `any`.